bluecaret/family-cookbook/docs/recipe/shakshuka.md

   - egg
   - tomato
 excerpt: 'Shakshuka is a North African and Middle Eastern meal of poached eggs in a simmering tomato sauce with spices.'
+noRecipe:
-noRecipe: 'In skillet, heat oil on medium.
-Add red pepper, onion.
+  - In skillet, heat oil on medium.
+  - Add red pepper, onion.
 Cook 5 minutes.
-Add garlic and spices, cook.
-Pour in tomatoes, breaking large ones up.
+  - Add garlic and spices, cook.
+  - Pour in tomatoes, breaking large ones up.
 Bring to simmer.
-Turn down heat.
+  - Turn down heat.
 Make small wells, crack in eggs.
-Cover and cook for 5-8 minutes.
-Garnish with cilantro and parsley.'
+  - Cover and cook for 5-8 minutes.
+  - Garnish with cilantro and parsley.
 servings: 3
 time:
   prep: 10 mins